18F/better-government/workshop-notes.md

 - Competitive & conflicting guidance; bureaucrats dodging bullets from compatriots
 - Infrastructure is a major barrier.
 We bring in designers who need Macs and Mac-based applications.
 There is institutional skepticism of the need for these supplies, so we jump through major hoops to get them procured.
 - People like HCD and also they find it useful.
 I think that is the key selling point.
 Unlike other methods, it's not a grind - people think it's fun!
 Then they also gain the benefits of whatever topic they&#39;re exploring in HCD.
 Yet, a major barrier is time.
 Doing a full-fledged HCD or innovation project can take time.
 Leaders need to be persuaded that the benefits (and enhanced employee morale) of HCD/innovation outweigh any significant time commitment.
+- Understanding what innovation really is, how they can apply it, what tools they can use, where to find guidance, etc…
+- Acknowledgement that failure and experimentation is ok, how to learn from it, and how to move on
+- Expertise in developing their pitch for innovative activities and responses to combat negatives
+- Lack of understanding and functional knowledge of the federal ecosystem, innovation ecosystem, potential partners/stakeholders, and so forth
+- People, Process, and Technology – Existing ones and their gatekeepers can thwart innovation unless approached strategically and effectively
+- Not knowing what you don’t know?
+No one person knows everything and institutional knowledge and connections are critical components (Especially for New Govvies) - A. Overall and within each agency: 1.
+Who are the leaders, supporters, champions, helpers, “potentially, those to avoid”, 2.
+Best way to navigate the system to achieve results and minimize red tape battles, 3.
+SMEs by functional areas for expert guidance, B.	Who and how to contact for information, data, and so forth?
+- Misaligned incentives across agencies and government, including: Performance Management Appraisal Plans (PMAPs) & Acquisition Lifecycle has many misaligned incentives
+- Culture
+- Risk Aversion
+- Lack of consistency and standardization where it’s needed, potentially including interpretation of the FAR, Grant Regs, other Regs, HR policies, IT policies, etc…
+- Ineffective and outdated training models
+- Lack of transparency, collaboration, and sharing to mitigate waste, fraud, & abuse, & redundancy
+- Ineffective and inefficient operations (within agencies and government-wide) within many functional areas, including but not limited to: HR, Procurement, IT, and so forth (i.e. Lack of: Automation, End-user focus, standardization, modern practices and tools, etc…)0
+- Fear, stemming from various things – including real or perceived loss of market share/piece of the pie

 ## Activity 2: Defining &quot;Better Government&quot;